-If you give regular care to an adult, friend or family member you are entitled to a carer’s assessment to find out if you could get support as a carer.
+If you give regular care to an adult, friend or family member you're entitled to a carer’s assessment to find out if you could get support as a carer.

 You can get help as a carer if your physical or mental health is deteriorating or is at risk of deteriorating.
-Or you cannot do 2 or more of the following:
+Or you cannot achieve any of the following listed outcomes:

 - carry out any care responsibilities for a child or other person

 - keep up with the maintenance of your home

 - eat well

 - make use of facilities or services in your area such as leisure activities.